Cut Flower Garden: The Absolute Best Flowers to Grow For Beautiful Displays

 Roses

-The champion of all cut flowers, roses are not only a treat for the eyes but they are also one of the best smelling flowers as well!
+The champion of all cut flowers, roses are not only a treat for the eyes, but they are also one of the best smelling flowers as well!
 They look amazing in almost any garden as well as in cut flower arrangements.
 Their stiff stems help them stay vibrant and look fresh for days after you cut them.

 Homegrown roses also have a heavier scent, and old-fashioned bush roses have beautifully ruffly petals that fill displays and look gorgeous as centerpieces.

-Colours: Purple, orange, red, green, pink, white, yellow
+Colors: Purple, orange, red, green, pink, white, yellow

 Height: 3-8 feet